On the occasion of its 60th anniversary, FISLY is setting up an international ranking of pilots called "International Ranking".

 Art 5 Collection of results

-- The identity of the pilots (name and sail number)
+- the identity of the pilots (First name, Last name, Official sail number, FISLY ID number)

-The ranking during the season and the final ranking are as follows :
+The ranking during the season and the final ranking are established as follows :

-- All points acquired in the competitions mentioned in art.
-3 in each class are cumulated.
+- All the points acquired in the competitions mentioned in article 3 in each class are added together.

-- FISLY will send the federations and class associations the updated results for each new competition within 14 days.
+- The FISLY will send the federations and class associations the updated results for each new competition within 14 days of receiving the results.

 Art 7 Final prize-giving ceremony

-During the continental or world championship of reference closing the season and opening the next one, FISLY organises a prize-giving ceremony for the final podium of the "International Ranking" of each class.
+During the reference continental or world championship closing the season and opening the following one, the FISLY organises a prize-giving ceremony for the final podium of the "International Ranking" of each class.